aakash98/aakashm_portfolio_app/README.md

 ## kj-next-app

-This NextJS Application consists of my about, contacts and some introduction to NextJS functionalities
+This is my NextJS Portfolio which is deployed on Vercel.

 Vercel URL: [KJ Next App](https://kaijeng-nextportfolio.vercel.app/)